vernette/steal-oneself-examples/README.md

 This repository contains examples of setting up self-steal configurations using Xray and sing-box in Docker.
-Both setups use a fake Confluence login page with fake API as camouflage.
+Both setups use a fake Confluence login page as camouflage.

 Based on Akiyamov [xray-vps-setup](https://github.com/Akiyamov/xray-vps-setup)